tgokal/wai21-workshop1/HOL/labs/HOL 1 Create a Wordpress website hosted in Azure.md

 |  App Service plan | {to be created below in Step 6}  |
 |  Database | {to be created below in Step 7}  |

+### **Create a New App Service Plan**

-8. We need to **Create a New App** Service Plan which will inform the features of our Wordpress application (i.e. how much memory we have, the length of time we can use our App and how much we pay for use) By default, we see the below:
+We need to **Create a New App** Service Plan which will inform the features of our Wordpress application (i.e. how much memory we have, the length of time we can use our App and how much we pay for use) By default, we see the below:

 ![Creating a new App Service Plan](images/HOL1/9_app_service_plan.PNG)